shayanbista/TodoApp-2.0-/README.md

 | GET    | /users   | View all users and tasks (requires authentication) |
 | POST   | /auth/refresh-token | Get new access and refresh tokens |

-Remember to always keep your access and refresh tokens secure.